rccorreia/software-engineer-roadmap/src/main/kotlin/computerScience/dataStructures/DataStructures.md

 This is an easy problem: our element starts at the position 1024 + 100 * 4 = 1424.
 Accessing an element at a certain position is a very simple and efficient operation, which is a big advantage of using arrays.

+### Speed of Operations

+In number of steps

+#### Reading

+Just one step, because the computer can jump to any particular index in the array.

+#### Searching

+Depends on the algorithm that we are using and the characteristics of the content in the array (sorted or not).
+But for now let's think about linear search.
+And this search can be from 1 step (the value is in the first index), or N steps, where N is the size of the array (when the value is in the last index)

+#### Inserting

+Depends on where the new element is inserted.
+If it'll be inserted in the last position, then it is only one step (the array must have space, otherwise will be N + 1 steps).
+The worst case is when we want to insert in the first position, because we need to shift every element to the right and then insert.
+(N + 1 steps)

+#### Deleting

+Same as Inserting (the elements are shifted left instead of right)

 ### In Kotlin

 Using arrays directly is harder than using other kinds of collections.